openshift/openshift-pep/openshift-pep-NNN.md

 * Our [remote deployment](#remote-system-deployment) option should work for target systems that are running Fedora or RHEL/CentOS.
 In order to get the necessary Ruby packages for the latter case, the scripts will need to make use of Software Collections ([SCL](http://developerblog.redhat.com/2013/01/28/software-collections-on-red-hat-enterprise-linux/)).

 * As mentioned in the section on the [wizard configuration file](#oo-wizard-cfg), the revised puppet scripts will use [hiera](http://docs.puppetlabs.com/hiera/1/index.html) to get at the configuration information in `oo-wizard-cfg.yml`.

+* It should be possible to use the puppet scripts developed for this system to be used in the Origin VM's own build chain.

 But first and foremost, the prerequisite to this work is to agree upon the definition of "reference configurations" that the puppet scripts will build.